department of political science

 An undergraduate major in Political Science is preferred but not required.
 Applicants must demonstrate both past performance of exceptional quality in their academic work and promise of sustained excellence in the future.

 At the time of application, we ask that application forms, three letters of recommendation, transcripts, Graduate Record Examination results (general exam), a statement of purpose, and a sample of scholarly work (a term paper) be submitted.
-International students must also submit official TOEFL exam report scores and the English Languages Proficiency Report.
+International students must show evidence of English proficiency by submitting their official TOEFL iBT scofes or their IELTS scores.
+For further explanation on TOEFL or IELTS scores, please go to the GSAS International Applicants webpage.
 Deadline for all applications is January 2.

 We are usually able to provide financial support to our doctoral candidates for a period of four or five years, although the department's initial commitment typically is only for two years, with additional years of funding contingent on the student's performance.
 Our regular grants carry a stipend and full tuition remission.
 In return, we require 12 to 15 hours per week of research assistance to members of the faculty or teaching assistance in undergraduate courses.